 Again, I’ll reiterate that YOU are in charge of your own care, so if this is the route you choose to take, go for it.

 Second, there is a day surgery procedure known as pelvic vein embolization performed by an interventional radiologist.

-A small incision is made in the groin or jugular vein and a catheter is inserted in the vein and into the gonadal vein and iliac veins, where a coil, spring, and/or sclerosant are placed.
+A small incision is made in the groin or jugular vein (jugular is safest and preferred) and a catheter is inserted down the vein and into the gonadal vein and iliac veins, where a coil, spring, and/or sclerosant are placed.